top of page

 • Look out for our online quiz in an email called “Your upcoming stay – a few things we'd like to know” in your inbox (sometimes it falls in the spams).
 It gives us cues on your approximate time of arrival and some of your likes and dislikes to help us customize your experience.
 Fill it out at least a few days before your stay.

-• We are known for our elaborate brunches.
-This is served at 9:00 am each morning of your stay and lasts about 1 to 1.5 hours.
-You will be able to indicate any food restrictions and/or allergies on your online quiz.
+• We are known for our unconventional brunch which lasts about 1 hour.
+This is served each morning of your stay.
+Two seatings are available in the Summer – 8 am or 9:30 am – and a single seating at 9 am from Fall to Spring.
+You will be able to indicate your preferred time, as well as any food restrictions and/or allergies on your online quiz.

-• We have two hand sanitizing stations, one at the side entrance and one upstairs near the bar fridge.
-We deep clean rooms between bookings.
+• We will change your towels every day, and deep clean rooms between bookings.
 We simply ask that you respect the check-out time of 11 am to allow this to be done in time for the next guests to check in.

 • If you are planning on using our Sauna facilities, you will want to bring your bathing suits, flip-flops and/or bathrobes.
 We supply extra towels and bottles of water.
 If you booked the sauna with your stay, please schedule your sauna session through this link.
-If you did not pre-book your sauna, you simply need to let us know once you are on site keeping in mind that it takes at least 2 hours to prep the sauna and pools for a session.
-Sessions are 2 hours and private.
-Each session is $80/person plus applicable taxes.
+If you did not pre-book your sauna, you can still schedule a session and we'll settle up with you at check-out.
+Sessions are 2 hours long and private.
+Each session is $85/person plus applicable taxes.
 Please note that sauna sessions are non-refundable.

 • We have a caviar menu and you can also pre-order a 2-dozen oyster platter to be served at The Wilfrid (see dining options below for more info), because, you know, we want you to eat the good stuff!